 The thing that makes me laugh is that many smartphone options are only usable in and around the “downtown” areas of the cities.
 There are people who will brag about those options in the rural areas, even if they can’t use them.

 The first time I wrote about cell phones in the Philippines elsewhere (in August of 2008), the cell phones I saw the most of in Olongapo City were Nokia cell phones.
 I saw a few other brands, but none were as widely used as the Nokia cell phones.
-Outside of Olongapo City, mostly in areas of metro Manila, the choices appeared to be more diverse and included the latest smartphones.
+Outside of Olongapo City, mostly in areas of metro Manila, the choices were more diverse and included the latest smartphones.

-I think what’s really going on is that many people believe they’re getting something they’re not and then they get offended when I tell them they’re not getting what they think they’re getting.
+I think what’s really going on is that many people believe they’re getting something they’re not.
+They get offended when someone tells them they’re not getting what they think they’re getting.
 In other words… just because you’re being told you’re getting a particular service doesn’t mean you’re getting the best of that service.

 This doesn’t apply only to mobile phone services in the Philippines, by the way.
 I have relatives in suburban areas of the United States getting screwed in pretty much the same way.